-In 2005 Richard Louv wrote the book Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder.
+Richard Louv wrote the book Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder.
 This book illustrates the changes that have taken place from approximately three generations ago when children played outside and learned about their world through natural experiences to a generation now that is not "connected" to nature because without prompting, most children no longer go outside to play.
 A reduction in time spent outside seems to increase behavioral problems, anxiety, depression, and attention deficit disorder, whereas more time outside increases an understanding of the natural world, relieves stress, and reduces undesirable behaviors.
 His second book, The Nature Principle, delivers another powerful call to action—this time for adults.

 Visit the Children & Nature Network national website to see what programs are offered in the Commonwealth.
 The Children & Nature Network includes ideas for getting kids outside.
 Check out Nature Rocks: Let's Go Explore and learn how to start a local program in your region.